How to complete the Corporation Tax supplementary page (CT600A) in FreeAgent

 The date of repayment, release or write-off.
 If this participator paid back their loan in multiple transactions, enter the date of the last repayment.
 Please note that the repayment date needs to be dated after the end of the accounting period but earlier than nine months and one day after the end of the accounting period in which the loan was made.
 You will not be able to add a repayment date in the future.

 If you’re unsure about how to complete Part 2 of the form, please speak to your accountant or HMRC.

 Box A30 includes the total values of the amount repaid or return payments made, and the amount released or written off, and will be automatically populated by FreeAgent based on the information entered in box A25.

 Box A40 includes the combined total of the amounts in box A30 which FreeAgent will add together automatically.

 Box A45 includes the tax relief available at the end of this accounting period.
-FreeAgent will calculate this figure by applying the tax rate of 32.5% to the amount in box A40.
+FreeAgent will calculate this figure by applying the tax rate that you select in column E of box A25 to the amount in box A40.

 You will need to enter how much all participators still owe to the company, and the value of any benefits that the company gave to these participators which the participators didn't repay the company for by the end of the accounting period, in box A75.
 For more information, please refer to HMRC’s guidance.

 Box A75 should include those loans which were made in this accounting period, earlier accounting periods, and those deemed to be outstanding.
 If you’re unsure which amount to enter, please ask your accountant or HMRC.